Forks, Washington

-Forks, also previously known as the unincorporated town of Quillayute, is a city in southwest Clallam County, Washington, United States.
+Forks, also previously known as the unincorporated town of Quillayute, is a town in southwest Clallam County, Washington, United States.
 The population was 3,335 at the 2020 census.
-It is named after the forks in the nearby Quillayute, Bogachiel, Calawah, and Sol Duc rivers.
+It is named after the forks in the nearby Bogachiel, Calawah, and Sol Duc rivers which join to form the Quillayute River.

-For many years, the city's economy was fueled by the local timber industry.
-More recently it has drawn tourism related to the novel series Twilight and films of the same name, set in Forks.
-With recent declines in the timber industry, Forks has relied on the nearby Clallam Bay Corrections Center and Olympic Corrections Center as sources of jobs.
-Forks is a popular destination for sport fishers who fish for salmon and rainbow trout in nearby rivers.
-It is also supported by visitors to Olympic National Park.
+For much of the 20th century, the city's economy was fueled by the local timber industry.
+Forks later became a tourism destination for visitors to Olympic National Park, recreational sport fishing in nearby rivers, and fans of the novel series Twilight and films, which are set in Forks.
+The town is also near the Clallam Bay Corrections Center and Olympic Corrections Center.

 History

-Territory of the Quileute Native Americans
+Indigenous settlement

 Forks was once inhabited by the Quileute Native American tribe, before they ceded their territory.
-In 1889 a reservation was created near Forks the same year that Washington became a state.
-That same year the village was burnt down by settler Daniel Pullen.
+In 1889 a reservation was created near Forks; that same year the village was burnt down by settler Daniel Pullen.
 Forks is 12 miles from tribal burning areas that area tribes used to regenerate young ferns.
 The phrase "prairie upstream" from Quileute language was translated and became the name Forks Prairie.